browserengineering/book/book/animations.md

 [easing]: https://developer.mozilla.org/en-US/docs/Web/CSS/easing-function

-13-3 *Composited & threaded transform and scroll animations*.
+13-3 *Composited and threaded animations*.
 Our browser supports transfoms and scrolling, but they are not fully composited or threaded, and transform transition animations are not supported.
 Implement these.
 (Hint: for transforms, it just requires following the same pattern as for